We have an exciting, new Shift coming to you in 2019! There will be a lot of these!

 9. What if the beverage cooler (display) has doors?

 Many beverage coolers have doors.
-In this case, you MUST open the doors to photograph the products inside them.
+If the cooler has doors, you MUST open the doors to photograph the products inside them - this isn't optional!
 We put your photos through image recognition software, and closed doors cause glare (making the product impossible to see).
 Additionally, there is often marketing material or decals blocking the product facings.
 So open the doors!

 Many shifters have had success by doing the following: